loafyloaf/Restful-APIs-using-zOS-Connect/README.md

 7.  <span class="ph cmd">Click <span class="ph uicontrol">File</span> > <span class="ph uicontrol">Save</span> from the menu to save your progress.</span>

-<section class="section result">Great, the GET method of your API is now configured to connect to the CICS application through the `inquireSingle` service.</section>
+<section class="section result">Great, the GET method of your API is now configured to connect to the CICS program through the `inquireSingle` service.</section>

 In this scenario, the connection between z/OS Connect EE and CICS is configured for you (using the WOLA service provider).

-The final step is to configure the mappings between your new API and the `inquireSingle` service, which represents the CICS COBOL application logic.
+The final step is to configure the mappings between your new API and the `inquireSingle` service, which represents the CICS COBOL program logic.

 ### 4. Mapping the request <a name="map_request"></a>